shuorel/PgLightORM/README.md

             }

-5. Close connection in the end:
+Step 5: Close connection in the end

               DbConnector.getInstance().close();